Marker Logo

 Erected 2010 by the Alabama Tourism Department and the Town of Hobson City.

 Location.
 33° 37.208′ N, 85° 50.585′ W. Marker is in Hobson City, Alabama, in Calhoun County.
-Marker is on Martin Luther King Drive east of Douglas Street, on the right when traveling east.
+It is on Martin Luther King Drive east of Douglas Street, on the right when traveling east.
 Located in Hobson City Park.
 Touch for map.
 Marker is at or near this postal address: 622 Martin Luther King Drive, Anniston AL 36201, United States of America.
 Touch for directions.

 Town of Hobson City, Alabama Marker (rear) image.
 Click for full size.

-Photographed By Mark Hilton, August 5, 2017
+Photographed by Mark Hilton, August 5, 2017

 2. Town of Hobson City, Alabama Marker (rear)

-(approx. half a mile away); Historic Oxford (approx. 0.6 miles away); Creek Indian Campaign Memorial (approx. 0.6 miles away); Simmons Park (approx. 0.6 miles away); Lick Skillet (approx. 0.9 miles away); George W. Ingram (approx. 1.7 miles away); John Tyler Morgan (approx. 1.7 miles away).
+within 2 miles of this marker, measured as the crow flies: The City of Oxford Cemetery (approx. Ό mile away); Cooper-Pope House (approx. half a mile away); Historic Oxford (approx. 0.6 miles away); Creek Indian Campaign Memorial (approx. 0.6 miles away); Simmons Park (approx. 0.6 miles away); Lick Skillet (approx. 0.9 miles away); George W. Ingram (approx. 1.7 miles away); John Tyler Morgan (approx. 1.7 miles away).

 The J.R.
 Striplin Hobson City Park and the Hobson City Senior Center. image.
 Click for full size.

-Photographed By Mark Hilton, August 5, 2017
+Photographed by Mark Hilton, August 5, 2017

 3. The J.R.
 Striplin Hobson City Park and the Hobson City Senior Center.

 Credits.
 This page was last revised on November 20, 2020.
 It was originally submitted on August 5, 2017, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 1,074 times since then and 97 times this year.
+This page has been viewed 2,024 times since then and 74 times this year.
 Photos: 1, 2, 3. submitted on August 5, 2017, by Mark Hilton of Montgomery, Alabama.

 m=106598